 A Whole Day Playing with IPFS

-This is pretty much a controversial decentralized web technologies research story but, before starting, there are a few things I'd like to ensure you all, my beloved readers, are aware of.
+This is mostly a controversial decentralized web technologies research story but, before starting, there are a few things I'd like to ensure you all, my beloved readers, are aware of.

-The first one is my original purpose during this first Mad Science Weekend: I wanted to do some research around a few of the main buzz words we have nowadays when it comes to decentralized web, focusing on the famous peer-to-peer protocol: IPFS, making simple examples (PoCs) so that we can evaluate if it is suitable for usage in one of the Beakyn’s applications in order to find a more efficient, cheap, and reliable way to serve our data.
+The first one is my original purpose during this first Mad Science Weekend: I wanted to do some research around a few of the main buzzwords we have nowadays when it comes to decentralized web, focusing on the famous peer-to-peer protocol: IPFS, making simple examples (PoCs) so that we can evaluate if it is suitable for usage in one of the Beakyn’s applications to find a more efficient, cheap, and reliable way to serve our data.

 “Hey stupid!
 You could do this or that”.